Technigo/project-react-native-app/README.md

-# May The Force Be With You: A React Native App 📱
+# May The Steps Be With You: A React Native App 📱

 #### This project was made during Technigo's Front-end developer bootcamp